Game Programming Interview Questions in 20 Minutes (Coffee Break Series)

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include Game Programming, Interview Prep, Rendering, Physics Engines, Game AI, plus context from life, live, poem, oliver.
+Themes include Game Programming, Interview Prep, Rendering, Physics Engines, Game AI, plus context from life, love, three, writing.

 more like this